alonisser/django-poetry-opinionated-cookiecutter/README.md

 * Deployable: Built in aws codebuild, Working dockerfile, nginx to serve static files, aws boto for s3 integration

 * health check endpoint
+* Ready with initial ci for github actions or codebuild aws ci
 ### Easy local development for frontend users

 Ability to run this whole project with